clucompany/cluFullTransmute/README.md

 # Library Features

-1. Casting any type A to any type B without checking the dimension of the data.
+1. Casting any type A to any type B with generic data without and with data dimension checking.
-2. Ability to use transmutation in constant functions.
+2. Ability to use transmutation in constant functions in very old versions of rust.
 3. Possibility of delayed transmutation through contracts.
-4. Ability to work without the standard library
+4. Ability to work without the standard library.
-5. Extended support for rust versions, this library was originally designed to support permanent transmutation in circumstances where this cannot be done.

 # !!!
 ATTENTION !!!